-7. Maintenance and Improvement: \$2.30 billion (+\$2.13 billion)
+Maintenance and Improvement: \$1.9 billion (+\$1.72 billion)

-Maintenance and Improvement (M&I) funding is consistently ranked a top priority of the Areas due to its essential and required purpose to ensure that patients receive services in well-functioning health care facilities that meet building and life safety codes, conform to laws and regulations, and satisfy accreditation standards.
-Without sufficient M&I funding the continued deterioration of critical health facilities is the reality that AI/AN people experience across the nation whether they are served at an IHS facility or Tribally-owned or leased building.
+Maintenance and Improvement (M&I) funding is consistently ranked a top priority of the Areas due to its essential purpose to ensure that patients receive services in well-functioning health care facilities that meet building and life safety codes, conform to laws and regulations, and satisfy accreditation standards.
+From 2018 to 2022, IHS' estimates of its backlog of deferred maintenance and repairs more than doubled from \$366 million to \$737 million.4 Without sufficient M&I funding, the continued deterioration of critical health facilities is the reality that AI/AN people experience across the nation whether they are served at an IHS facility, a Tribally owned clinic, or leased building.